 - New features not available or found in previous versions.

 - Often, the new version of a program has better stability and increased performance.

-- After so long an older software program will be discontinued and often no longer supported.
+- After so long, an older program will be discontinued and often no longer supported.

-Tip: Some software upgrades are not free.
-However, most software updates are small and almost always free because they fix bugs with a program.
+Some software upgrades are not free.
+However, most software updates are small and often free because they fix bugs in a program.

 How can I upgrade my computer system?

-Upgrading the computer all depends on the type of computer you have and what you hope to achieve with the upgrade.
+Upgrading the computer depends on your computer type and what you hope to achieve with the upgrade.
 For example, the most common upgrade to a computer is upgrading the computer memory to achieve better performance and greater memory capacity.